Room 204 Writer Development Programme

 Deadline and dates

-The deadline for applications is Wednesday 28 February 2018 at 5pm.
+The deadline for applications is Thursday 31 January at 12noon.
 No applications will be accepted after this time.

 How to apply